RatInABox-Lab/RatInABox/readme.md

 * Jupyter (optional)

 ## Installation
+I will sort this soon.
+For now just clone the directory.

 ## Feature run-down
 Here is a list of features loosely organised into three categories: those pertaining to (i) the Environment, (ii) the Agent and (iii) the Neurons.